The DISTCO is open for K-12 Students, Teachers, and Higher Education in following categories:

 |April 27, 2018||Winners will be announced through the official website on or after April 27, 2018|

-There is no fee involved for participating in DISTCO, however participants are required to fill out an online consent form and take required surveys related to their experiences with Digital Storytelling at the time of the registration and submission in order to be considered and eligible for judging.
+There is no fee involved for participating in DISTCO, however participants are asked to fill out an online consent form and surveys related to their experiences with Digital Storytelling at the time of the registration and submission in order to be considered and eligible for judging.
 The surveys and consent form will need be completed prior to the submission of Digital Stories to the system.
-Digital Story submissions will not be accepted until the required surveys and consent form is sent through the DISTCO submission website.
+Digital Story submissions will not be accepted until the required surveys and consent form are sent through the DISTCO submission website.

 Both student and teacher participants should send at least one original entry in order to qualify for judging.
 All participants may send a second digital story (entry) to any of the available DISTCO Subject categories.
-Participants submitting same Digital Story to more than one category will be disqualified.
+Participants submitting same Digital Story to more than one DISTCO Subject category will be disqualified.